What is Ibrance?

 Before taking this medicine

-To make sure Ibrance is safe for you, tell your doctor if you have:
+To make sure Ibrance is safe for you, tell your doctor if you have ever had:

 liver disease; or

-Do not use Ibrance if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+If you are a woman, do not use palbociclib if you are pregnant.
+You may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 weeks after your last dose.

 How should I take Ibrance?

 Take Ibrance exactly as it was prescribed for you.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Ibrance is given in a 28-day treatment cycle, and you may only need to take the medicine during the first 3 weeks of each cycle.
 Your doctor will determine how long to treat you with Ibrance.